tengstrand/lein-polylith/readme.md

      This can be performed only if each interface belongs to exactly one component, otherwise an error message is displayed.

+  5. Adds missing def/defn/defmacro definitions to workspace interfaces.
+     All namespaces for each interface under the interfaces directory are parsed and all def/defn/defmacro definitions are collected into a set.
+     Then all def/defn/defmacro definitions, that exist in the corresponding component interface(s) but not in the workspace interface, are added.
+     If a new arity of a function or macro has been added or changed, then that function/macro must be updated manually.

   lein polylith sync [FLAG]
     FLAG = (omitted) -> syncs all (performs all steps). deps -> performs steps 1-4.